Click on the image above to see a larger version.

 Vermont Gardens and the USDA Plant Map

 The USDA divides the country into what is called plant hardiness zones.
 These zones that graduate in 10-degree increments represent the culmination of weather data collected over a thirty-year period.
-The new map, released at the start of 2012, has changed some zones and taken into consideration factors such as elevation, urban heat and proximity of an area to a large body of water.
+The new map, released at the end of 2023, has changed some zones and taken into consideration factors such as elevation, urban heat, and proximity of an area to a large body of water.

-Vermont zones include a small pocket of 3b with the central section of the state being zone 4a and the southern section 4b.
-There are a few pockets of 5a in the very southerly parts of the state.
-Much of Vermont has a very short growing season and some cold average extreme winter lows that dip to -35 F. While many plants, shrubs, and trees will survive and are adapted to this type of extreme weather, it is important to choose only those that are listed for your zone.
+Vermont zones include a small pocket of 4a with the central section of the state being zones 4b and 5a with the southern section within zone 5b.
+There are a few pockets of 6a in the southern interior of the state.
+Much of Vermont has a very short growing season and some cold average extreme winter lows that dip to -30 degrees F. (-34 C.).
+While many plants, shrubs, and trees will survive and are adapted to this type of extreme weather, it is important to choose only those that are listed for your zone.

 Reputable nurseries in your area will only carry plants that are clearly marked with the USDA planting zones that are appropriate for the plant that is for sale.
 Although the Vermont USDA planting map is an excellent resource for gardeners, it cannot replace proper planting and care that are essential in order for plants to thrive.

 Gardening tips, videos, info and more delivered right to your inbox!